Top 10 Used OCT for Glaucoma as a Screening Tool

 Features of ZEISS CIRRUS 6000:

-• Faster & Wider Level Of Detailing: ZEISS CIRRUS 6000 enables clinicians to take over 100,000 scans in less than one second.
+- Faster & Wider Level of Detailing: ZEISS CIRRUS 6000 enables clinicians to capture over 100,000 scans in under one second.
 It captures high-definition OCT scans and OCT Angiography scans.
-Thus, providing them with more insights into the condition of the patient.
+Thus, providing them with more insights into the patient’s condition.

-• Makes Revolution Routinely: The ZEISS AngioPlex OCT Angiography helps take non-invasive retina microvasculature imaging.
+- Makes Revolution Routinely: The ZEISS AngioPlex OCT Angiography helps facilitate non-invasive imaging of the retina’s microvasculature.
 This aids in taking retinal and glaucoma disease management and treatment to the next level by assessing and analyzing a good range of pathologies.

-• CIRRUS-Powered Treatment Decisions: This CIRRUS-powered OCT technology device provides clinically validated and extensive applications for glaucoma, anterior, and retina segments.
-Thus, allowing for faster throughput, precise analysis, and more intelligent decision-making.
+- CIRRUS-Powered Treatment Decisions: This CIRRUS-powered OCT technology device provides clinically validated and extensive applications for glaucoma, anterior, and retina segments.
+Thus, it enables faster throughput, precise analysis, and more informed decision-making.

 7. ZEISS PLEX Elite 9000 ($30,999.00)